AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: OTA Test and Discussion

-In this subsection, we consider the online training method for the AI-aided OFDM receiver.
-The network architecture and training strategy are illustrated in Section \ref{SwitchNet_receiver} and \ref{Implementation_details}; respectively.
-We compare the BER performance of SwitchNet under different channel environments in Table.\ref{switchber} and demonstrate that the real channel is more similar to the EXP than the SUI-$5$ channel model.
-Therefore, the initialized SwitchNet is trained with the SUI-$5$ channel to validate the effect of online training when deployed in real channel.
-The number of labeled data is important for neural network to avoid overfitting.
-However, in the real-time transmission system, it is difficult to obtain a large number of data as the time for collecting data and training network is limited.
-Therefore, the network with fewer parameters optimized in online training process will decreed.

-The SwitchNet performed by using offline data to adapt to channel alterations is composed of two CE subnets trained offline and a tunable parameter $\alpha$ is trained online to choose the contribution of the two CE subnets dynamically.
-To indicate the superiority of the SwitchNet, we also perform transfer learning for ComNet and FC-DNN by using similar architecture in Fig.\ref{archi}, where the network is retrained by using online data in the transmission stage on the basis of the offline trained network.
+In this subsection, we discuss online training for the AI-aided OFDM receiver.
+Only the EXP(5) and SUI-5(10) are chosen to combat the channel environment with different lengths of channel spread for simplicity.
+We perform transfer learning for ComNet and FC-DNN as in Fig. \ref{TM} to demonstrate the superiority of the SwitchNet.
+In this case, the network is retrained using online data in the transmission stage based on the offline-trained network.

-Table.\,\ref{onlineswitch} shows the change of $\alpha$ in the online training process, where the learning rate of it is optimized.
-The initialized value of $\alpha$ is set to one as the network is initialized under the SUI-$5$ channel model and decreases to close to $0$ within $20$ epochs, which indicates the SwitchNet can adapt to the real channel by online training data.
-From the value of $\alpha$ after training, the real channel in this OTA testing data is not same with EXP thoroughly because the $\alpha$ is stability at a negative value close to 0 in real data but the absolute value is less than 10e-3 in simulation.
-The SwitchNet can also show robustness in the channel similar to one of its CE subnets and try to reach the better performance.
+Table \ref{onlineswitch} shows the change in $\alpha_{1}$ in the online training process, where the learning rate is optimized.
+The initial value of $\alpha_{1}$ is set to 1 as the network is initialized under the SUI-5 channel model and decreases to close to 0 within 20 epochs.
+This result indicates that SwitchNet can adapt to the simple real channel by online training data. $\alpha_{1}$ is also convergent to -0.059, which implies that the real channel is not exactly EXP or SUI-5.

-Table. \ref{transfer_learning} compares the BER performances of the SwitchNet, ComNet and FC-DNN by using online training with different numbers of epochs, and the learning rate for each network is optimized.
-The ComNet and FC-DNN are trained by transfer learning.
-We can observe that the SwitchNet can perform online training rapidly with a small number of epochs while ComNet and FC-DNN need relatively a large number of epochs to obtain similar performance.
-Therefore, the SwitchNet needs less training time and data to adapt the channel alteration by online training.
+Table \ref{transfer_learning} compares the BERs of SwitchNet, ComNet, and FC-DNN by using online training with different numbers of epochs.
+The learning rate for each network is optimized.
+ComNet and FC-DNN are trained by transfer learning.
+The table shows that the SwitchNet can perform online training rapidly with a few epochs.
+Meanwhile, ComNet and FC-DNN need a relatively large number of epochs to yield a similar performance.